ajeetblog/blog/_posts/2019-07-05-AzDoVariablesq.md

 # Plan and design AzDo variables

-AzDo variables play a very important role and provide a convenient way to get key bits of data into various parts of the pipeline. in this post, I will talk about how you can plan and design the AzDo variables.
+AzDo variables play a very important role and provide a convenient way to get key bits of data into various parts of the pipeline. in this post, I will talk about how you can plan, design and manage the AzDo variables and leverage this feature more effectively.

 <!--more-->